 One of the features of a utility knife is the replaceable blade, a feature you don’t find on other pocket knives.
-Since the blade is not intended for lifelong use, your focus will be on the knife handle itself.
+Since the blade is not intended for lifelong use, your focus, when choosing the best utility knife, will be on its handle.

 The knife handle for your utility knife should fit your hand.
 If it is too large, you won’t be able to grip the knife when you’re using it, and if it’s too small, the knife will turn in your hand, preventing you from having control of the blade.
 The knife should not get slippery when your hand is wet, and there should be some form of contour to the handle to keep your fingers in place.
 You don’t want your hand to slide forward onto the blade.
 However, while you don’t often see finger guards on utility knives, you should see finger grooves that provide security when you’re holding and using the knife.

 The handle of retractable or folding utility knives should have a strong lock.
 Retractable knives usually have a button of some sort that you use to extend the blade.
-The button sets into a groove when the blade is extended, and you press the button loose from the groove to retract it.
 A folding utility knife operates like a pocket knife, with a lock that pops into place when the blade is open.
 You depress the lock to close the knife.

 The lock should not be easily depressed if the knife slips in your hand.
 The lock should also be located in an ergonomic location so opening/closing the knife would not cause pain after a full day’s use.

 The blade itself should be made of stainless steel.
 This will allow it to retard the formation of rust and corrosion.
 Since your utility knife will be used for cutting a wide variety of materials, care should be taken that the blade is fresh and ready for use.
 Knicks and dings in the edge may cause the knife to make ragged cuts.
 The edge may even break, causing an interference with the cutting motion.
 In addition, a blade with damage may cause the knife to slip out of control during your cutting motion, presenting a safety hazard.